canonical/mir-ci/frame/readme.md

 https://docs.pytest.org/en/latest/how-to/usage.html#specifying-which-tests-to-run

 ## To install dependencies
-Just add `--install` to your test invocation.
-There's a dummy `deps.py` test module if you don't want to also run the tests:
+Just add `--deps` to your test invocation.
+It will install all the dependencies for the selected tests, but skip them.
-`pytest --install deps.py`
+`pytest --deps`
-`pytest -k confined_shell --install deps.py`
-`pytest -k confined_shell --install`
+`pytest -k confined_shell --deps`

 ## To run
 `pytest`
-`pytest -k mir_kiosk install_deps.py`
+`pytest -k mir_kiosk`

 To run inside of a virtual X11 server:
 `xvfb-run -a pytest`